Kevin Eiben: Professional career

-Eiben was selected by the Toronto Argonauts as the 26th pick in the 2001 CFL Draft and spent time on both the practice and active rosters in the 2001 CFL season.
+Eiben was selected by the Toronto Argonauts as the 26th pick in the 2001 CFL draft and spent time on both the practice and active rosters in the 2001 CFL season.
 In the 2002 CFL season, he led the Argos with 19 special teams tackles and 4 fumble recoveries.

 On February 13, 2003, Eiben became a free agent and re-signed with the Argos on February 20.
 He played in all 18 games and two playoff games of the 2003 CFL season, primarily on special teams and as a backup linebacker and led the league with 33 special teams tackles.
 He also achieved his first career quarterback sack and his first career interception.

 Eiben was a part of the Grey Cup Championship team in 2004 with the Argos and over his career was a CFL All-Star 3 times and East All-Star 5 times.
 He currently has the second most tackles (814) in CFL history for a Canadian player behind Mike O'Shea (1320).

 He extended his contract with the Argos on February 14, 2009.
 Eiben was a player representative as a part of the Reebok 'Rediscover' campaign in 2010.
 He became a free agent on February 15, 2012 and then signed with Hamilton Tiger-Cats on February 18, 2012.

 After one season with the Ticats, Eiben announced his retirement via Twitter on March 4, 2013.
 Eiben retired having played 11 season with the Argonauts and one season with the Tiger-Cats.
 Throughout his career Eiben amassed 722 Defensive tackles, 92 Special Team tackles, 15 sacks, 10 interceptions and 12 fumble recoveries.

+Coaching career

+Eiben was the defensive coordinator with the McMaster Marauders for the 2013 season and was the defensive coordinator with the University of Toronto Varsity Blues from 2014 to 2016.

+In 2017, Eiben became the special teams coordinator of the Toronto Argonauts.
+Beginning in 2019, he served as linebackers coach for the Argonauts.
+On May 1, 2024, it was announced that Eiben had been named defensive co-coordinator in addition to retaining his duties as linebackers coach.

-Business
+Business career

-Kevin Eiben was a franchise owner of Sport Specific Training (SST) with a location in Oakville, Ontario from 2009 to 2014 before selling to his business partner who still runs the location.
+Eiben was a franchise owner of Sport Specific Training (SST) with a location in Oakville, Ontario from 2009 to 2014 before selling to his business partner who still runs the location.